- UWAL Info

 - Use of UWAL Plotting and Wind Tunnel Data Organizer software packages.

 - Preliminary test data, digital images, and run logs on compact disk (CD-ROM or DVD-ROM) in PC format, prepared at the conclusion of the test.

 - Final test data, digital images, and run logs on compact disk (CD-ROM or DVD-ROM) in PC format, following completion of final data processing, if needed.

 Overtime occurs whenever testing runs beyond the scheduled shift, or whenever testing is scheduled for a Saturday, Sunday, or University of Washington holiday.
-Overtime charges are in addition to Tunnel Occupancy charges.
 Overtime charges will be waived for time used to recover from Downtime.
 UWAL cannot guarantee that Overtime will be available.

 Occasionally customers may find themselves unable to continue with their test campaign.
 Perhaps a required model part is temporarily unavailable or the test matrix was completed ahead of schedule.
-If all UWAL-provided services have ceased and the situation is such that UWAL personnel can work on other projects, then the Company representative may request a switch from Tunnel Occupancy to Idle-Time.
-Idle-Time is only allowed for durations of one hour or longer.
+If all UWAL-provided services have ceased and the situation is such that UWAL personnel can work on other projects, then the Company representative may request a switch to Idle-Time beginning the next day (assuming a multi-day test).

 Downtime occurs whenever UWAL is responsible for a problem that takes more than 15 minutes to resolve and that prevents proceeding with the test.
 UWAL does not charge Tunnel Occupancy or Overtime rates during Downtime.
 Note that activities that are a part of UWAL's standard operating procedures, such as calibration routines or tunnel checkouts, are not considered Downtime.